 Bowers v.
 Hardwick, 478 U.S. 186, 199 (1986) (Blackmun, J., dissenting).
 As Justice Blackmun recognized, it is dangerous, and inimical to the rational and humane development of the law, when the very framing of a legal question is tinged with unexamined bias and implicitly rests on a false conception of the subject of the litigation as inferior or as having no relationship to interests that courts readily understand to be important for others.
-In this case, one need not equate animals and humans in every respect to acknowledge that an intelligent, self-aware animal such as Happy may have important liberty interests that warrant habeas corpus relief.

-Instead, the decision below erroneously reduces Happy's interest to the mere avoidance of physical suffering.
+In this case, one need not equate animals and humans in every respect to acknowledge that intelligent, self-aware animals such as Amahle, Nolwazi, and Mabu may have important liberty interests that warrant habeas corpus relief.
+This Court must not reduce Petitioners' interest to the mere avoidance of physical suffering.
 Like the erroneous framing of the asserted interest in Hardwick, this formulation fails "to appreciate the extent of the liberty at stake."

-Rather than seeking mere freedom from physical maltreatment, Happy seeks relief from being deprived of the freedom to interact with other elephants in a normal social environment, a cruel deprivation that is causing her severe emotional suffering and harm.
-Contrary to the argument of the defendants in this case, there is no valid legal reason to restrict the scope of an animal's liberty interest to the avoidance of physical harm, any more than there was a valid legal reason in Hardwick to reduce the plaintiffs' claims to an asserted right to engage in a particular physical act.
+Rather than seeking mere freedom from physical maltreatment, Amahle, Nolwazi, and Mabu seek relief from being deprived of the freedom to interact with other elephants in a normal social environment, a cruel deprivation that is causing them severe emotional suffering and harm.
+There is no valid legal reason to restrict the scope of an animal's liberty interest to the avoidance of physical harm, any more than there was a valid legal reason in Hardwick to reduce the plaintiffs' claims to an asserted right to engage in a particular physical act.